jina-ai/jina/docs/fundamentals/executor/executor-api.md

     pass
 ```

 If the function is using `async` in its signature, it will be used as a coroutine and the regular `asyncio` functionality is available inside the function.

-The Executor's method receive the following arguments in order:
+The Executor's methods receive the following arguments in order:

 | Name | Type | Description  |
 | --- | --- | --- |